Confidential Inference via Ternary Model Partitioning: System Design

+In this section, we describe the design principles of the two co-operative systems, the offline \maf{} and the online \sysname{}, respectively.

-The key intuition behind our \textsf{Neural Network Assessment Framework} is that if IRs retain similar visual contents as the original input, they will be classified into similar categories under the same oracle DNN.
+We design the \maf{} based on the key intuition that if \acp{IR} retain similar contents as the original input, they will be classified into similar categories under the same oracle \ac{DNN}.
 By measuring the similarity between the classification probability vectors, we can quantitatively determine whether a specific IR is similar to its original input.